farhanaswarnali/Learning-Group-Actions-In-Disentangled-Latent-Image-Representations/README.md

 Here, **sg[·]** (stop-gradient) prevents gradients from flowing through the encoder, focusing learning on latent-space transformations rather than feature extraction adjustments.

 Hyperparameters λᵢ and λᵥ are set to **1**, and the threshold τ controls the sparsity of the learned latent partition.
-We **jointly optimize all network parameters**, including the Adaptive Latent Disentanglement (ALD) and group action modules, enabling automatic discovery of meaningful latent partitions and their transformations.
+We **jointly optimize all network parameters**, including the Adaptive Latent Disentanglement (ALD) and group action modules, enabling automatic discovery of meaningful latent partitions while simultaneously learning their corresponding transformations.

 Training uses the **Adam optimizer** (learning rate `1e-3`), batch size `64`, for `50` epochs, saving the model with the **lowest validation loss**.